 InstantApps: We provide an up-to-date list different pre-installed applications.

-My images: You can populate your own list of server templates.
+My images: You can populate your own list of instance templates.
 See also Create your own image

-Snapshots: You can recover a server from a previously saved state.
+Snapshots: You can recover an instance from a previously saved state.
 See also Backup your data with snapshots

 You can choose a region in which your instance will be deployed geographically.